-The Outer Banks is nationally renowned as one of the east coast’s best beaches…foreveryone in your family!
-With miles and the beautiful outdoors to expore, visitors to our pristine beaches will find no shortage of pet-friendly hot spots.
+The Outer Banks is home to the top dog spots on the east coast!
+Our beaches are nationally renowned as one of the east coast’s best beaches.
+With miles and the beautiful outdoors to explore, you’ll find no shortage of pet-friendly hot spots.

-From our beautiful beaches and nature trails to doggie events and special ice cream “puppy cups,” your 4-legged friend will love an Outer Banks getaway just as much as you!
-And with a variety of OBX pet-friendly rentals from Corolla to Hatteras Island, every member of the family is welcome at Resort Realty.
+From our beautiful beaches to special “pup cups,” your dog will love an OBX getaway just as much as you!
+Plus, with a variety of OBX pet-friendly rentals, every member of the family is welcome at Resort Realty.

 So, what are you waiting for?
-Pack up the crate, leash, dog bed, frisbees, read our pet policy, and then road trip it to the OBX to check out our favorite dog hangouts!
+Pack up the leash and toys, read our pet policy, and head to the OBX to our favorite dog spots!

 1. The Beach

-The beaches of the Outer Banks are well known for being uncrowded with plenty of soft sand for everyone to enjoy!
-From fetching Frisbees in the waves to chasing the occasional ghost crab or sandpiper, your furry friend will have the time of his/her life.
+The beaches of the Outer Banks are well known for being uncrowded for everyone to enjoy!
+Your pup can fetch frisbees in the waves or chase the occasional ghost crab or sandpiper.
+Your furry friend will have the time of their life at this favorite Outer Banks dog spot.
 Just be sure to follow each town’s specific leash laws.

 2. The Sound

 Travel to the other side of the OBX, and you can enjoy a day on the sound.
-The Croatan, Roanoke, Currituck and Pamlico Sounds are perfect for dogs, with tracts of maritime forest and sandy beaches complete with shallow waters for playing or cooling off.
+The Croatan, Roanoke, Currituck and Pamlico Sounds are all perfect for dogs!
+There are tracts of maritime forest and sandy beaches complete with shallow waters for playing or cooling off.
 Even better?
-The beaches on the soundside have water that reaches a total depth of about 5 feet — ideal for a splashing good time.
+The beaches on the soundside have water that reaches a total depth of about 5 feet.
+Ideal for a splashing good time.

 3. Nags Head Woods

-Owned and operated by The Nature Conservancy, Nags Head Woods Preserve is owned and operated by The Nature Conservancy.
-Nags Head Woods Ecological Preserve is made up of 1,092 acres consisting of sand dunes, ponds, marshes, and wetlands – nestled on the soundside (westside) of the Outer Banks.
+Nags Head Woods is owned and operated by The Nature Conservancy and makes up 1,092 acres of land.
+Consisting of sand dunes, ponds, marshes, and wetlands, it’s nestled on the soundside (westside) of the Outer Banks.
 Hiking trails are open from dawn to dusk every day for foot traffic only.
 Please register at the outdoor information counter.
-Leashed dogs are allowed on the following trails: Discovery, Roanoke, ADA and Town Trail.
+Additionally, dogs on leashes are allowed on the following trails: Discovery, Roanoke, ADA and Town Trail.
 Dogs are not allowed on the Center, Sweetgum, and Blueberry Ridge Trails.

 Feeling ambitious?
 Head on over to Jockey’s Ridge in Nags Head.
 This 426-acre park is home to hang gliding, kite flying, hiking, a visitor’s center, museum and picnic facilities.
-But keep in mind, as the largest sand dune on the east coast, all that sand can get really hot in the summer (the sand can get 10-20 degrees hotter than the surface)..and your dog’s paws need protection.
-Park rules state that pets must be on a leash no longer than 6 feet.
-And remember to be considerate of other park visitors and clean up after your pet.
+Keep in mind, as the largest sand dune on the east coast, the sand can get hot in the summer.
+However, the sand can get 10-20 degrees hotter than the air, therefore your dog’s paws need protection.
+Additionally, park rules state that pets must be on a leash no longer than 6 feet.
+Remember to be considerate of other park visitors and clean up after your pet.

 In addition to The Whalehead Club, the Wildlife Education Center and the Currituck Light, Currituck Heritage Park is also home to acres of soundside beaches and grassy lawns – perfect for your and your furry friends to explore.